jundalisay/superbnetlify/content/en/faq.md

 I want profits and wealth for myself.
 I drink my delicious expensive coffee conveniently with plastic straws, and don't care about the sea animals that will die from ingesting them.
 Sucks to be them.

+The universe was created for us humans, and not us humans created to serve the universe.

-After death, there is nothing and so I say maximize pleasure while alive and don't care about the consequences, even on others!
+After death, there is nothing.
+So I say maximize pleasure while alive and don't care about the consequences, even on others!

 So what if there's global warming?
 In the long-run, we're all dead!
 At least I've experienced a 5-star lifestyle.
 Heaven can be on earth, bought by money money money in a rich man's world.
 {{< /r >}}